Belfast City Hall

 • Admire the street art, and other contemporary monuments signifying the city’s vibrant contemporary culture, and hope for a brighter future;

-• End the tour in one of Belfast’s most historic pubs, with a local pint on us!
+• End the tour in one of Belfast’s most historic pubs, to enjoy a pint or hear stories about pub culture in Britain!

 Starting at the city hall, admire its opulent architecture and step inside to view the interior of the Dome and modern stained glass windows, then wander over to the Titanic Memorial Garden, which commemorates the names of the 1512 people who perished on that fated vessel.
 Wander into St Malachy’s Church, and onto St George’s Market – the last Victorian-covered market in Belfast.